dapr/docs/reference/api/bindings_api.md

     return "Kafka Event Processed!"
 ```

-### Binding subscription
+### Binding endpoints

-On startup Dapr invokes the following endpoint on user code to discover binding subscriptions:
+Bindings are discovered from component yaml files.
+Dapr calls this endpoint on startup to ensure that app can handle this call.
+If the app doesn't have the endpoint, Dapr ignores it.

 #### HTTP Request